stephenreid321/autopia/app/markdown/intro.md

 <tr><td>12</td><td>0.6103515625</td></tr>
 </table>

-<strong>The top 150 AUT holders will be invited to a new, private Autopia Slack.</strong> Each new moon, anyone who has become a top 150 AUT holder will be invited to the Slack, and anyone who is no longer a top 150 AUT holder will be removed.
+<strong>The top 150 AUT holders will be invited to a new, private Autopia Slack.</strong> Each new moon, anyone who has become a top 150 AUT holder will be added to the Slack, and anyone who is no longer a top 150 AUT holder will be removed.
 On the Autopia Slack, discussions will begin around a real-life co-created gathering in Summer 2021.
 It will also become the main place I share timely and important news and tips from the crypto world and beyond.

 So, after the airdrop: